CodeTenor/eContractorDemo/README.md

 - Docker

 How to run?
-1. Run using "docker-compose up"
+1. In the terminal run "docker-compose up"
 2. Open browser http://localhost:4200
 3. Open browser http://localhost:3200